revampedbyvamp/revampedbyvamp/README.md

 💭 The Lore: How I Got Here
-Started scripting Roblox cheats at 13 → Learned Lua inside out to bypass anti-cheats → Broke into Python → Now studying a Bachelor of IT while building real projects
+Started scripting Roblox cheats at 13 → Learned Lua inside out to bypass anti-cheats → Broke into Python → Now studying a Bachelor of AI while building real projects